On Exhibit Now

 At Jackson Barracks...

-The Jackson Barracks Museum displays the history of the Louisiana National Guard from colonial settlement in the early 18th century to current deployments across the globe.
+New Exhibit Opening November 2017 - Women of the Louisiana National Guard - featuring the story of women's contributions to the US military and the Louisiana Guard.
+Permanent exibits include the history of the Louisiana National Guard from colonial settlement in the early 18th century to current deployments across the globe.
 Organized by time period and major conflict you will find replica colonial soldiers uniforms and weapons, a British cannon used at the Battle of New Orleans and a 27-star national flag carried through the 1848 Mexican war.
 The Civil War exhibits display uniforms, equipment and artillery pieces as well as a rare, late-war letter penned by General Robert E. Lee.
 The deck gun of the USS New Orleans anchors our Spanish American war exhibit and a 1917 Cadillac staff car and rare Renault Tank are features of the World War I period displays.
 Our World War II area contains an early war Stuart Light Tank, a Norden Bombsight and actual walls from a WWII building surrounding by barrack’s furnishings and soldier’s personal items.
 To experience the life of a Louisiana Air Guard pilot you can sit in the cockpit of an F-4 Jet and view the armament it carried.
-Our latest exhibits feature The LA Guard’s service during Desert Storm in 1990-91, Hurricane Katrina in 2005 (see below) and the ongoing conflicts in Iraq and Afghanistan.
+Our latest exhibits feature The LA Guard’s service during Desert Storm in 1990-91, Hurricane Katrina in 2005 and the ongoing conflicts in Iraq and Afghanistan.
 Don’t forget to visit our outdoor exhibits of planes, artillery and tanks as well!

 And check out some of our VIRTUAL EXHIBITS IN PROGRESS, or a sample from our photo collection on our Flikr account.